Robert Owen: American communal living experiments

 Social experiments also began in Scotland in 1825, when Abram Combe, an Owenite, attempted a utopian experiment at Orbiston, near Glasgow, but this failed after about two years.
-In the 1830s, additional experiments in socialistic cooperatives were made in Ireland and Britain, the most important being at Ralahine, established in 1831 in County Clare, Ireland, and at Tytherley, begun in 1839 in Hampshire, England.
+In the 1830s, additional experiments in socialistic co-operatives were made in Ireland and Britain, the most important being at Ralahine, established in 1831 in County Clare, Ireland, and at Tytherley, begun in 1839 in Hampshire, England.
 The former proved a remarkable success for three-and-a-half years until the proprietor, having ruined himself by gambling, had to sell his interest.
 Tytherley, known as Harmony Hall or Queenwood College, was designed by the architect Joseph Hansom.
 This also failed.
 Another social experiment, Manea Colony in the Isle of Ely, Cambridgeshire, launched in the late 1830s by William Hodson, likewise an Owenite, but it failed in a couple of years and Hodson emigrated to the United States.
-The Manea Colony site has been excavated by Cambridge Archaeology Unit (CAU) based at the University of Cambridge.
+The Manea Colony site has been excavated by the Cambridge Archaeology Unit (CAU) based at the University of Cambridge.

-Return to Britain
+Return to Great Britain

 Although Owen made further brief visits to the United States, London became his permanent home and the centre of his work in 1828.
 After extended friction with William Allen and some other business partners, Owen relinquished all connections with New Lanark.
 He is often quoted in a comment by Allen at the time, "All the world is queer save thee and me, and even thou art a little queer".
 Having invested most of his fortune in the failed New Harmony communal experiment, Owen was no longer a wealthy capitalist.
 However, he remained the head of a vigorous propaganda effort to promote industrial equality, free education for children and adequate living conditions in factory towns, while delivering lectures in Europe and publishing a weekly newspaper to gain support for his ideas.

-In 1832 Owen opened the National Equitable Labour Exchange system, a time-based currency in which the exchange of goods was effected by means of labour notes; this system superseded the usual means of exchange and middlemen.
-The London exchange continued until 1833, a Birmingham branch operating for just a few months until July 1833.
+In 1832 Owen opened the National Equitable Labour Exchange system, a time-based currency in which the exchange of goods was effected using labour notes; this system superseded the usual means of exchange and middlemen.
+The London exchange continued until 1833, with a Birmingham branch operating for just a few months until July 1833.
 Owen also became involved in trade unionism, briefly leading the Grand National Consolidated Trade Union (GNCTU) before its collapse in 1834.

 Socialism first became current in British terminology in discussions of the Association of all Classes of all Nations, which Owen formed in 1835 and served as its initial leader.
 Owen's secular views also gained enough influence among the working classes to cause the Westminster Review to comment in 1839 that his principles were the creed of many of them.
 However, by 1846, the only lasting result of Owen's agitation for social change, carried on through public meetings, pamphlets, periodicals, and occasional treatises, remained the Co-operative movement, and for a time even that seemed to have collapsed.